alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

   2. type `docker-machine ip default`
   3. Copy the ip address from the output. you will need to modify the docker compose file in step 2.
 2. Switch to `ATOM` editor
-  1. Right click on the `Training` Folder and select new folder.
+  1. Right click on the `training` Folder and select new folder.
+Name it `containers`.
+  2. Right click on `container` and Select new folder.
 Name it `gitlab`
   2. Right click on the `gitlab` folder and select `New File`
   3. name it `docker-compose.yml`
   4. Paste the following content into the file and save it: